 We’re One For The Boys.

-Inspired to do something to help Simon heal from losing his brother Ali to Cancer, she started researching Male Cancers.
-She was surprised to see most cancer campaigning focusing on women, and very few supporting and educating men.
-The lack of awareness in men of cancer symptoms reinforced the need for a change, and so ‘One For The Boys’ was born.
+The lack of awareness in men of cancer symptoms - combined with an all too common expectation that men should just suck it up and get on with stuff when there's a problem - reinforced the need for a change, and so ‘One For The Boys’ was born.
 By bringing some blue to what seems to be a very pink world, we aim to get men paying more attention to their bodies when something might be wrong.

-Our Main Objective is simple: to get men talking about cancer by removing the myths around it, and changing their attitudes towards their health.
-Our mission is to educate men through awareness campaigns and live clinics to know the signs associated with cancer.
+Our Main Objective is simple: to get men talking about cancer by removing the stigma and myths around it, and changing their attitudes towards their health.
+Our mission is to educate men through carefully designed education programmes and awareness campaigns to know the signs associated with cancer and when to take action.

 This will encourage them to seek help and allow for the early detection that can save lives.

-We want to change the way us guys think about our health.
+We want to change the way guys think about their health

 “I’m too busy to go to the doctor.”
 “I can tough it out.”
 “Cancer’s not something that would happen to me.”

-Us fellas always have a reason not go to the doctor.
+Guys can always find a reason to not go to the doctor.
 But let’s face it, we can’t be Superman all the time.
 Sometimes you just need to man up and get yourself a tune up.

 We know Cancer kills.
 But we don’t always give ourselves the best chance of beating it.
 Catching Cancer early gives you the leg up, so why cheat yourself by putting off getting checked?